Galena, Illinois: Education

-Dr. John O. Hancock opened the first school in September 1826.
+John O. Hancock opened the first school in September 1826.
 The Galena Academy followed in 1832.
 Galena is home to Galena High School.

 Notable people

 The nine generals

 Galena was the home to nine Civil War generals.
-Foremost among these is Grant, who first came to Galena with his wife Julia in 1860 to work in the family tannery and leather-good shop.
+Foremost among these is Ulysses S. Grant, who first came to Galena with his wife Julia and children in 1860 to work in the family tannery and leather-good shop.
 A veteran of the Mexican–American War, Grant was called upon to train a regiment of volunteers raised in Galena when the Civil War broke out in 1861.
 Through the support of local congressman Elihu B. Washburne, Grant became Galena's first general when promoted by Abraham Lincoln on May 17, 1861.
 Washburne later served a brief stint as Grant's Secretary of State and then as Minister to France.
 Victories at Missionary Ridge and Lookout Mountain prompted Lincoln to promote Grant to lieutenant general on March 3, 1864, giving him command of all Union Armies.

 Grant returned victorious to Galena in 1865 and the citizens gave him an Italianate two-story brick house, today recognized as the Ulysses S. Grant Home State Historic Site.
 He was selected as the candidate of the Republican Party for the 1868 presidential election.
 Grant was elected and served two four-year terms.
 He did not return to Galena.
-The Grants had four children: Frederick, Ulysses, Ellen, and Jesse.
-Frederick became a major general and served as Minister to Austria-Hungary.
-Ulysses, Jr., built the U.S. Grant Hotel in San Diego, California.

 Augustus Louis Chetlain, who captained the regiment that Grant trained, was later brevetted to major general.
 Jeweler John E. Smith, who raised the 45th Illinois Volunteer Infantry Regiment, was also brevetted a major general.
 Ely S. Parker drafted the Appomattox surrender terms of the Confederacy and was the only Native American general of the Union.
 President Grant appointed him Commissioner of Indian Affairs in 1869.
 John Aaron Rawlins, who served a term as city attorney in 1857, was brevetted in 1865 and briefly served as Grant's Secretary of War.
 Brevetted brigadier general John C. Smith later served as Illinois Treasurer, Lieutenant Governor, and Grand Master of the state Masonic order.
 Gunsmith Jasper A. Maltby was promoted to brigadier general at the Siege of Vicksburg.
 John Duerr was brevetted in 1865, and later was a successful merchant in Monticello, Iowa.
 William R. Rowley was brevetted in 1865, and later became a county judge.